espsrc/reproducibility-course/session3/T3.1_singularity/README.md

 ```
-singularity exec r_base4.1.0.sif Rscript plot.R
+singularity exec r_base4.1.0.sif Rscript plot02.R
 ```

-In this example the file `plot.R`, generates an image file ``ouput.png`` with the plot already available.
+In this example the file `plot02.R`, generates an image file ``ouput.png`` with the plot already available.

 Here is the [code](./plot02.R):